datstartup/ubuntuopenbox/lessons/m41-theme-switcher.md

 comments: true
 ---

-In this lesson I will show you the nuts and bolts of how to configure the look of an Openbox desktop.
+You will need two programs to configure the look of an Openbox desktop:

-We will need two programs: **Lxapperance** is for changing Gtk theme, icon theme and cursor theme; and **Obconf** is for changing Openbox theme.
+* **Lxapperance** is for changing Gtk theme, icon theme and cursor theme; and
+* **Obconf** is for changing Openbox theme.

 Skim through this galery for my current setup:
 [**Galery**]({{site.baseurl}}/galery/){:target="_blank"}.

-In case you are not agree my choices of theme and icons, you can easily create another look for yours.
-There will be plenty space for the aesthetic sense to kick in.
+In case you do not agree with my choices of theme and icons, there will be plenty space for your aesthetic sense to kick in.

-About composite, because my installation has minimalism in its natures, I try to avoid any visual effect.
-So, the Ubuntu Openbox of this guide will not have that feature.

-First, in this lesson I will install gtk and Openbox theme switchers.
-Then I will show you how to change themes using them (taskbar theme, Openbox theme, icon theme, gtk theme, cursor theme) in the next lessons.

 ## Install theme swichers: